DianaPurice/Password-Generator/README.md

 <br><br>
-The application does not need any instalation. it can be viewed at:
+The application does not need any instalation.
+It can be viewed at: https://dianapurice.github.io/Password-Generator/

 ## Usage